Nicole Whippy

-Nicole Whippy (1977 or 1978) is a New Zealand actress who has been in a number of television series and is best known for her role as Kasey Mason in the hit comedy-drama Outrageous Fortune.
+Nicole Whippy (born 1977 or 1978) is a New Zealand actress who has been in a number of television series and is best known for her role as Kasey Mason in the hit comedy-drama Outrageous Fortune.
 She is also known for her current role as Cece King in New Zealand's longest-running drama television series Shortland Street.
-Whippy made her directing debut on feature film Vai which premiered at the Berlin International Film Festival in 2019.
-Since then she has directed 2 series of well-loved New Zealand children's series Fejioa Club.
+Whippy made her directing debut on the feature film Vai, which premiered at the Berlin International Film Festival in 2019.
+Since then she has directed two series of well-loved New Zealand children's series Fejioa Club.

 Career

 She has appeared in various shows including Jackson's Wharf, The Strip, Being Eve, Mercy Peak and Orange Roughies.

 In 2011, she starred in the series Nothing Trivial as hard-nosed Michelle Hardcastle.